 Digital Object Identifier (DOI)

 Zhang, Han Kun; Yu, Li Fang; Eaton, J. Brek; Whiteaker, Paul; Onajole, Oluseye K.; Hanania, Taleen; Brunner, Daniela; Lukas, Ronald J.; and Kozikowski, Alan P., "Chemistry Pharmacology And Behavioral Studies Identify Chiral Cyclopropanes As Selective Î±4Î²2-Nicotinic Acetylcholine Receptor Partial Agonists Exhibiting An Antidepressant Profile.
 Part II" (2013).
-Neurobiology.
+Translational Neuroscience.
 381.